micmacIGN/micmac/MMVII/Readme.md

     make clean     : delete build products
-    make distclean : delete build products and generated codes rm -fr MMVII/build/*` : reinitialize the build configuration
+    make distclean : delete build products and generated codes rm -fr MMVII/build/* : reinitialize the build configuration

  In case of SymDer-related compilation error, clear all generated code before compilation:

     make distclean
     make
     ../bin/MMVII  GenCodeSymDer
     make

 Compilation (detail):
 --------------------
- - You can use `cmake -G Ninja ..` to use Ninja build system instead of the native one.
-(Ninja must be installed ...)
+ - You can use `cmake -G Ninja ..` to use Ninja build system instead of the native one. (`sudo apt install ninja-build`)
  - Use `cmake --build . -j 8` or `cmake --build . -j 8 -v` instead of make (works with all build systems)
  - Use `cmake --build . --target clean` or `cmake --build . --target cleanall`
  - Use `ccmake ..` or `cmake-gui ..` to change config option: